bluefroguk1/empire-dump/content/Wiki/Senate Motions/Research origin of Eater of Hope.md

 ## Date
 * [[Spring]] 383YE
 ## Outcome
-* Research document was provided to the Minister for Historical Research, and eventually made public knowledge.
+* Research document was provided to the Minister for [[Historical research|Historical Research]], and eventually made public knowledge.